AlexJonsson/alexjonsson.github.com/README.md

 ## Motivation

 Not sure.
-But then I could ask you the same thing for reading this far.
+But then I could ask you the same thing for reading this far

 ## Installation